26 Selecting a sustainable horizontal discretization

 \[ \begin{align} r \coloneqq \frac{\Delta r_\text{max}}{\Delta r_\text{min}} \end{align} \]

-from maximum to minimum grid point spacing as the resolution becomes finer is limited to a value not much larger than one.
+of maximum to minimum grid point spacing remains bounded, as the resolution becomes finer, at a value not much larger than one.
 Such a grid is called quasi-uniform.
-On the longitude-latitude grid with angular resolution $\phi$ applies
+On the longitude-latitude grid with angular resolution $\phi$, one has

 \[ \begin{align} r = \frac{\phi}{\phi\sin\left(\phi\right)} = \frac{1}{\sin\left(\phi\right)}. \end{align} \]

-The length-width grid must therefore be excluded at this point.
+The longitude-latitude grid must therefore be excluded at this point.

 It is therefore necessary that the atmospheric model to be developed in part VII is formulated on a quasi-uniform grid.
-One speaks of actual uniformity when two surfaces are congruent in pairs.
-The bodies that are spanned by these grids are called Platonic solids.
-The number of corners of such a body is denoted by $V$, the number of edges by $E$ and the number of faces by $F$.
-Now we assume that all surfaces $v$ have vertices and therefore also edges.
-Then apply
+One speaks of actual uniformity when the faces are pairwise congruent.
+The bodies spanned by these grids are called Platonic solids.
+The number of vertices of such a body is denoted by $V$, the number of edges by $E$, and the number of faces by $F$.
+Now one assumes that all faces have $v$ vertices and therefore also $v$ edges.
+Then the following hold:

 \[ \begin{align} V &= \frac{Fv}{f},\tag{26.4}\label{eq:platon_0}\\ E &= \frac{Fv}{2},\tag{26.5}\label{eq:platon_1}\\ 2E &= fV,\tag{26.6}\label{eq:platon_2}\\ \end{align} \]

-with $f$ as the number of edges or faces that meet at a corner.
+with $f$ the number of edges or faces meeting at a vertex.
 Eq.
-(26.6) can also be obtained by dividing the equations (26.4) and (26.5) by each other, Eq.
-(26.6) therefore contains no new information.
-This still applies to all grids that are only made up of v-corners.
-Now you have to create an equation that determines the uniformity of the grid.
+(26.6) can also be obtained by dividing equations (26.4) and (26.5) by each other, so Eq.
+(26.6) contains no new information.
+So far, this holds for all grids that are made up only of $v$-gons.
+One must still set up an equation that fixes the grid to uniformity.

 (tetrahedron, cube, octahedron, dodecahedron, icosahedron)

 So there are only five uniform grids on the sphere.
-These are created from the Platonic solids by projecting their corners from the center onto the surface of the sphere.
+These arise from the Platonic solids by projecting their vertices from the center onto the surface of the sphere.
 All of these grids are too coarse for an atmospheric model and therefore cannot be used directly.
-Furthermore, it follows from this fact that all usable grids have somewhere points, lines or areas where the local grid structure deviates from the general structure.
+Furthermore, it follows from this fact that all usable grids have, somewhere, points, lines, or surfaces at which the local grid structure deviates from the general structure.
 At these locations, the discretization errors are also different, which can result in visibility of the grid in the solution or create waves that propagate through the solution as noise.
 This is called grid imprinting.

-Quasi-uniform lattices can, for example, be created by starting from one of the Platonic solids and then dividing the surfaces by successive bisections.
-The starting point for this is usually the icosahedron, as it has the most corners and therefore generates the most homogeneous grid.
-Bisketions of the triangular surfaces create further triangles, which form a so-called Voronoi lattice.
-The Voronoi centers of these cells are obtained as intersection points of the perpendicular bisectors on the edges.
-If you connect these points, you get twelve pentagons (at the corners of the icosahedron) and a number of hexagons depending on the number of bisections.
+Quasi-uniform grids can, for example, be created by starting from one of the Platonic solids and then subdividing the faces by successive bisections.
+The starting point for this is usually the icosahedron, since it has the most vertices and therefore generates the most homogeneous grid.
+Through bisections of the triangular faces, further triangles arise, which form a so-called Voronoi grid.
+The Voronoi centers of these cells are obtained as the intersection points of the perpendicular bisectors of the edges.
+Connecting these points, one obtains twelve pentagons (at the vertices of the icosahedron) and a number of hexagons that depends on the number of bisections.

 The governing equations are locally rotationally symmetric with respect to $\mathbf{k}$.
-This means that when rotating around this axis through any angle $\phi \in \mathbb{R}$ the equations are converted back into themselves.
-It is therefore desirable to achieve this as well as possible for the grid.
-This means that after rotation through the smallest possible angle $\phi$, the lattice should be converted back into itself. $2\pi/\phi$ is the number of this axis of rotation.
-This should be as high as possible.
-This cannot be achieved for spherical non-uniform gratings.
+This means that a rotation about this axis by any angle $\phi \in \mathbb{R}$ transforms the equations back into themselves.
+It is therefore desirable to achieve this as well as possible for the grid too.
+This means that, after rotation through the smallest possible angle $\phi$, the grid should be transformed back into itself. $2\pi/\phi$ is the order of this rotation axis.
+It should be as high as possible.
+This cannot be achieved for spherical non-uniform grids.
 However, it makes sense to try to get as close as possible to isotropy (rotational symmetry).
 This implies, for example, that the standard deviation of the edge lengths of the cells should be small in relation to the mean length.

-If you develop horizontal fields according to spherical surface functions as described in section 24.4, it is necessary to carry out transformations between the spectral and real grids for two reasons:
+If one expands horizontal fields in spherical harmonics as described in Sect.
+24.4, it is necessary, for two reasons, to carry out transformations between the spectral and real grids:

-The transformation between the spectral and real lattice is the Legendre transformation discussed in Sect.
-This scales $\propto N^2$, whereas the numerical effort of the horizontal numerics of a grid point model scales $\propto N$, here $N$ is the number of horizontal grid points.
+The transformation between the spectral and real grid is the Legendre transformation discussed in Sect.
+It scales $\propto N^2$, whereas the numerical effort of the horizontal numerics of a grid point model scales $\propto N$, where $N$ is the number of horizontal grid points.
 As resolution increases, spectral models become increasingly inefficient and are therefore excluded at this point.

-If you discretize a two-dimensional vector field onto a flat grid, all variables do not have to be evaluated at the same points.
-The different sizes can be defined at different locations on the polygons.
-Five ways to do this are the Arakawa lattices [4], shown in Fig. 26.1.
+If one discretizes a two-dimensional vector field onto a planar grid, not all variables need be evaluated at the same points.
+The different quantities can be defined at different locations on the polygons.
+Five ways to do this are the Arakawa grids [4], shown in Fig. 26.1.

-Here only the A-lattice and the C-lattice are examined one-dimensionally.
-For this purpose, one starts from the system of linearized shallow water equations equations (13.173) - (13.174) without Coriolis force:
+Here only the A-grid and the C-grid are examined one-dimensionally.
+For this purpose, one starts from the system of linearized shallow water equations, Eqs.
+(13.173) - (13.174), without Coriolis force:

 \[ \begin{align} \frac{\partial h}{\partial t} &= -H\frac{\partial u}{\partial x}\tag{26.8}\label{eq:arakawa_deriv_0}\\ \frac{\partial u}{\partial t} &= -g\frac{\partial h}{\partial x}\tag{26.9}\label{eq:arakawa_deriv_1} \end{align} \]